-Did you know by 2050, plastic in the oceans will outweigh fish according to a report from the Ellen MacArthur Foundation?
-To quote A. Leonard who sums up very well the issue:
+Did you know that by 2050, plastic in the oceans is projected to outweigh fish?
+This alarming prediction comes from a report by the Ellen MacArthur Foundation.
+As A. Leonard puts it:

 “There is no such thing than away.
 When we throw anything away, it must go somewhere.”